Formation Resources

 Genesis 12:1-3

-Above all, clothe yourself with love and let the peace of Christ reign in your hearts.1 John 3:16-18
+Above all, clothe yourself with love and let the peace of Christ reign in your hearts.

 The love of God in us is witnessed to by our willingness to lay down our lives for others as Christ did for us.